 The HTTP and Fetch specifications refer to a number of header categories, including:

 - Request header: Headers containing more information about the resource to be fetched or about the client itself.

 - Response header: Headers with additional information about the response, like its location or about the server itself (name, version, …).

-- Representation metadata header: metadata about the resource in the message body (e.g. language, length, media type, etc.).
+- Representation header: metadata about the resource in the message body (e.g. encoding, media type, etc.).

 A basic request with one header:

 GET /example.http HTTP/1.1 Host: example.com